yegor256/blog/_drafts/_data.md

 My point is that since we are already using classes as collections of functions, let's make it more convenient.
-In some applications we won't even need namespaces, just global functions, as in C/C++.
+In some applications we won't even need namespaces, just global functions, like in C and C++.

 ## Full Access to Private Attributes and Methods

 In order to access a private attribute or a method of an object from outside we have to use the [Reflection API](https://docs.oracle.com/javase/tutorial/reflect/).
-It's not so difficult, but it does take a few lines of code, which are not so easy to read and understand:
+It's not particularly difficult, but it does take a few lines of code, which are not so easy to read and understand:

 {% highlight java %}